£16,435 - £21,990 Price range

 The SEAT Altea is a good-looking small MPV that will suit a lot of families.
 It’s more stylish than rivals, competitively priced and comes with loads of kit as standard.

 It’s not quite as versatile as some of its rivals but its cheap to buy, even cheaper to run if you pick a diesel, fun to drive, and well-built; what isn’t there to like?

-The inside is pretty much standard VW-group fare; critics say that it’s solid, clean, and an attractive mix of high-quality black plastic and shiny sliver bits.
+The inside is pretty much standard VW-group fare; critics say that it’s solid, clean, and an attractive mix of high-quality black plastic and shiny silver bits.

 The rears seat is old old-fashioned 60:40 split, so loses marks and as we’ve said, it isn’t as big as some of its rivals – although you can specify it in as an ‘XL’, which adds a bit on the length and makes it more useful.

-Huge; it’s cheaper than most of its rivals and just as good, if not better.
-Anyone considering buying a Golf Plus should take a long hard look at the Altea; and if they don’t change their minds then they should have another look, and another, until they do!
+Huge – that’s the most common way to describe the Altea. it’s cheaper than most of its rivals and just as good, if not better.
+Anyone considering buying a Golf SV should take a long hard look at the Altea; and if they don’t change their minds then they should have another look, and another, until they do!